In Memory of… Erin “Bug” Flatley, 1978 – 2002

 The recognition will be given each year to two licensed nurses from the U.S. and Canada who demonstrate excellence in their work and a commitment for improving outcomes among pediatric patients.
 Each honoree will receive a $2,500 award and be personally invited to the Sepsis Heroes event in New York City.

-The application for the 2017 Pediatric Sepsis Nursing Award will be open soon.
-Please sign up to receive the Sepsis Alliance monthly newsletter to be notified when applications are being accepted.
+The application for the 2017 Pediatric Sepsis Nursing Award will be open on May 1.
+Please sign up to receive the Sepsis Alliance monthly newsletter to be reminded when applications are being accepted.

 About the Erin Kay Flatley Spirit Award